photon-js/photon/example/app-netlify/README.md

 App using [`awesome-framework`](../awesome-framework) — a demo framework powered by Vite and Photon.

 Relevant files:
-- [vite.config.ts](./vite.config.ts): this is where the user tells Photon where additional entries can be found, and where the user adds Photon's Cloudflare adapter (if he doesn't use `@photonjs/auto`)
+- [vite.config.ts](./vite.config.ts): this is where the user tells Photon where additional entries can be found, and where the user adds Photon's Netlify adapter (if he doesn't use `@photonjs/auto`)
 - [src/middlewares](./src/middlewares): Additional universal entries

 ## scripts

-### Run and build for cloudflare
+### Run and build for Netlify

 ```sh
 # dev with Netlify middleware